ibm-cloud-docs/Cloudant/api/cloudant_query.md

 ## Pagination
 {: #pagination}

-{{site.data.keyword.cloudant_short_notm}} Query supports pagination via the bookmark field.
+{{site.data.keyword.cloudant_short_notm}} Query supports pagination by the bookmark field.
 Every `_find` response contains a bookmark - a token that {{site.data.keyword.cloudant_short_notm}} uses to determine where to resume from when subsequent queries are made.
 To get the next set of query results, add the bookmark that was received in the previous response to your next request.
-Remember to keep the selector the same, otherwise you will receive unexpected results.
+Remember to keep the selector the same, otherwise you receive unexpected results.
 To paginate backwards, you can use a previous bookmark to return the previous set of results.

-The presence of a bookmark doesn’t guarantee that there are more results.
-You can test whether you have reached the end of the result set by comparing the number of results returned with the page size requested - if the results returned < limit, there are no more results.
+The presence of a bookmark doesn’t guarantee more results.
+You can test whether you are at the end of the result set by comparing the number of results that are returned with the page size requested.
+If the results returned < limit, no more results were returned in the result set.
 {: tip}

 ## Explain Plans